cf-container-networking/datadog-config-oss/README.md

 ```
 screen_templates/
 ├── images
-├── c2c
+├── shared
-└── tags
 ```

 The screen_templates folder contains all of the template and thresholds for screen boards.
 Templates in the `shared` folder are pushed to all of the environments, while templates in e.g. the `prod` folder will only be pushed to the prod DataDog.
 Move the template json/erb file to the appropriate folder and move the thresholds yaml to the same folder so that the two files are siblings.
 `tags` will contain folders, and if the tag is present in `config.yml`, json/erb files present will be included for that environment.